Above: A girl is taught how to wash her hands by a Community Health Leader, Uttar Pradesh, India. © Matthew Smeal

 “The goal of the lockdown is obviously to ‘flatten the curve’ and to try to make the spread of COVID-19 manageable for India’s already under-resourced health system.
 Sadly, this still may not be enough, which would lead to serious public health challenges for the whole country,” Jessica said.

 “In parallel to this, the lockdown could continue to compound impacts on a whole range of areas, including livelihoods and income, supply chains and access to food and essentials, and domestic violence.
 This compounding could create a humanitarian crisis.”

-But there is an additional concern: that COVID-19 could reverse poverty-alleviation efforts by 30 years with half a billion people being pushed into poverty as economies shrink.
+But there is an additional concern: that COVID-19 could reverse poverty-alleviation efforts by decades and increase the world's extreme poor to more than 1 billion as economies shrink.

 “Already, we know that health issues place a large economic burden on many families.
 If this is the case in ‘normal’ circumstances, these added pressures could have a devastating effect on the country’s poorest.”

 According to Jessica Carter, Opportunity is well-placed to provide a much-needed safety net.

 “Opportunity’s model relies on relationships – with fantastic partner organisations serving communities in need, the millions of people living in poverty that we serve, and with everyday Australians who are generous enough to give to those people.
 It is because of these relationships that we can mobilise the long-term support needed,” she said.